 3 vegetarian meals are provided p/day on weekdays and 2 vegetarian meals p/day on weekends for the duration of your program.
+You can expect chicken dishes approx twice per week.
 You are free to eat as you like when you are out and about and there are many exciting options available.

 Nepalese cuisine has Indian & Tibetan influences with lentils and rice forming the base of most meals and a diverse range of herbs, vegetables and smoky flavors.
 The national dish is daal bhaat tarkaari, which is spiced lentils over rice served with tarkari and cooked with spices.
 Cow meat is forbidden because Hindus consider cattle to be sacred.
 In fact, many tribes and communities in Nepal are strict vegetarians.

 24/7 Volunteer Project Support

 During your placment, you will always have the support and direction of our local ground operators, host families and in country coordinators.
 There job is to provide you with expert local knowledge and help to ensure you are having an enjoyable experience.
 A 24 hour emergency phone contact is provided as well as an local operational manual so you can reach a member of staff in the event of an emergency or query.

 A 1 week volunteer orientation of Nepal is included for all volunteer placements.
 This is beneficial to help acclimatise to the different lifestyle and pace of Nepal and get to know your fellow volunteers, the facilities, the town etc. You’ll receive information on culture, expectations, language, customs, travel options and project expectations for your chosen placement and much more.
 You’ll meet with the other volunteers to line up details for weekend travel etc. If you desire to go immediately into your chosen project without the orientation, please advise us so we can make the necessary arrangements.